LIAAD/MedLink/README.md

 MedLink’s effectiveness was evaluated by a physician, achieving a ranking model performance of NDCG@10 of 0.747.

-## ⚙️ Features
+## ⭐ Features

 - **Medical Report Search**: Input a medical report to retrieve similar published case reports.
 - **Ranking and Scoring**: Case reports are ranked based on relevance using a cross-encoder model.
 - **Clinical Entity Visualization**: Key entities (e.g., symptoms, diagnoses) highlighted using Named Entity Recognition (NER).
 - **Textual Explanations**: Provides context and explanations to facilitate comparison of case reports.

-## Methodology
+## ⚙️ Methodology

 ![image](https://github.com/LIAAD/MedLink/blob/main/MedLink-architecture.png)

-1. The retrieval bi-encoder encodes the set of \(n\) case reports \( A = \{a_1, a_2, \ldots, a_n\} \) and the medical report (\( mr \)) independently.
+1. **Bi-Encoder Retrieval**: The retrieval process begins with the bi-encoder model, which independently encodes a set of \(n\) case reports \( A = \{a_1, a_2, \ldots, a_n\} \) and the input medical report (\( mr \)).

+2. **Similarity Calculation**: The cosine similarity between the embeddings of the medical report (\(mr\)) and each pre-computed case report embedding is then calculated.
+This gives a similarity score for each case report in the set.

-3. We calculate the cosine similarity between the \(mr\) embeddings and each pre-computed case report embeddings to get the similarity scores.
-The top-10 most similar retrieved candidates are then passed to the cross-encoder model for re-ranking.
+3. **Top-10 Retrieval**: Based on the similarity scores, the top-10 most similar case reports are retrieved.
+These candidates are then passed to the next step for re-ranking.

+4. **Re-Ranking with Cross-Encoder**: The cross-encoder model takes the medical report \(mr\) and each of the top-10 retrieved case reports as input.
+It computes a ranking score for each pair, which reflects the relevance of the case report in relation to the medical report.

-5. The re-ranking cross-encoder takes both the medical report \( mr \) and each retrieved case report as input to compute their ranking score.
-The ranked case reports are then sorted by ranking scores, producing an ordered list based on their predicted relevance.
+5. **Final Ranking**: The retrieved case reports are sorted based on the ranking scores produced by the cross-encoder, resulting in an ordered list of case reports, ranked by their predicted relevance to the input medical report.

 ## 🛠️ Installation